maddalab/pgar/README.md

 * Creates a VPC in 2 AZs
 * Each AZ has a private and public subnet
-* Each private subnet is configured with an instance of Github Runner
+* Each private subnet is configured with an instance of Github Runner for availability
-* Each public subnet is configured with a host for use with SSH
+* Public subnets are unused
 * NAT gateway is created in private subnet to route traffic from `Github Runner`
 * Internet gateway is created in public subnet to route traffic to the internet
 * An autoscaling group is utilized to ensure that there are at least 2 runners at any time.
 * A lifecycle hook is associated with the instance in the auto scaling group
-* A lambda is invoked to deregister / remove the runner when the EC2 instance in the auto scaling group is terminated (**IN-PROGRESS**)
+* A lambda is invoked to deregister / remove the runner when the EC2 instance in the auto scaling group is terminated
 * User Data script is utilized to register EC2 instance as a runner.
+* A shell script is used to deregister EC2 instance.
+The script is invoked by the lambda.

 # Configurations